k4cg/k4status/README.md

 Building the software requires a Rust toolchain to be installed.
 If so, the build process is as easy as `cargo build [--release]`.
+Currently, the build defaults to x64 with musl on Linux (see `.cargo/config.toml`).
+You may override it by providing the necessary arguments to cargo.

-Two minimalistic tests are provided to check wether the configuration and the tempalte files can be parsed.
+Two minimalistic tests are provided to check wether the configuration and the template files can be parsed.
 Run `cargo test` to execute the tests.